 Taylor students have been gaining real-world experience in the film industry for over five years through the Taylor University Hollywood Internship Program (TUHIP).
 This experience enables students to receive full credit for the semester by working two internships, attending weekly events, and learning in classes taught by professionals in the film industry.

-This past fall, senior Landon Hilst was one of five film and media production students who had highly successful internships during their semesters on the West Coast.
+This past fall, senior Landon Hilst was one of five Film and Media arts students who had highly successful internships during their semesters on the West Coast.

 “I felt really prepared to work in Los Angeles thanks to the wonderful film department at Taylor,” Hilst said.

 Internship 1: Hutch Parker Entertainment in Santa Monica, California

 At Hutch Parker Entertainment, Landon was one of five interns who took phone calls, greeted clients, and was trusted with working the front desk.
 However, his main responsibility was to read a variety of scripts sent to the company from talented writers.
 Landon would critique the script and write a four-page synopsis of the story, including his own opinion, which he would then give to his supervisor.

 The script, along with Landon’s notes, would flow up the chain of command with each pair of hands either passing on the project or sending it further up until it reached production.

 Landon’s second internship was at Light Iron, a company that takes footage and utilizes special touches and effects to make the film look and feel like professional entertainment media.
 Light Iron’s most popular client is Netflix.